hedgeyedev/paypal-ipn-forwarder/README.md

 ![2_Developers!](https://rawgithub.com/dostapenko/paypal-ipn-forwarder/server_client_fleshing/doc/seq_diagrams/multiple.svg)

 However, two developers can not be using the same sandbox.
-If this occurs, both users will have their testing session turned off on the server and an email will be sent to both of them.
+If this occurs, both users will have their testing session turned off on the *server app* and an email will be sent to both of them.

 ### Router interactions